-The alignment is achieved by adding or removing shims under the motor feet and also moving the motor horizontally as required.
+At the Factory the alignment is achieved by adding or removing shims under the motor feet and also moving the motor horizontally as required.
 In some cases where the alignment cannot be achieved it will be necessary to move the pump before recommencing the above procedure.